Commutativity of operator algebras: Counterexamples

 Again by simplicity as in Example \ref{Ex1}, it follows that the ternary and injective envelope of $A$ is $Z$, and we can identify the elements $z,w$ from Theorem \ref{both2} in this case again as $z = pq$ and $w = -z = -pq$. \end{example}

 {\bf Remark.} Playing with such examples yields many interesting questions, some of them very suitable for undergraduate research projects.
-For instance one could ask if $A$ in the last example is a symmetric operator space?
+For instance, proving that $A$ in the last example is a symmetric operator algebra.
 Or one could make many variants of the example.
 For example in $M_{n+2}$ consider matrices $u_1, \cdots u_{n}$ defined by

 The $(u_i)$ no longer anticommute.
 The algebra $A$ generated by the $(u_i)$ is $A = {\rm Span} \{ e_{1,n+2} , u_1, \cdots u_{n} \}$.
 One may ask if such algebras are commutative, reversible or symmetric, etc.